DeadMansChest/DMCWO/README.md

 4. Close the game

-5a.
-Remove "DMCWO.lua" and the "DMCWO" folder inside lib/Lua
+5. Remove "DMCWO.lua" and the "DMCWO" folder inside lib/lua

-OR
+-OR-

-5b.
 Remove the "DMCWO" folder inside mods/

 6. If you dun dang diddly did everything right, next time you boot up your game everything should be back to normal (or at least not make the game crash)